ELG-Praveen/ELG-Praveen/README.md

 # Hi there! 👋 I'm Praveen

 I'm a passionate Web & Linux Dev with expertise in Linux.
 My goal is to create a Linux Distro.
-Currently working on MAKT Solution PVT.
 I Use Arch BTW....

 ## 🔧 Technologies & Tools